U.S. Department of Transportation

 The International Data Analysis Contest is a joint effort of the Federal Highway Administration’s Long-Term Pavement Performance (LTPP) program and the Task Committee on the LTPP Contest, a subcommittee of the Highway Pavement Committee of the Transportation & Development Institute (T&DI) of the American Society of Civil Engineers (ASCE).
 The contest is designed to encourage university students, professors, and highway agency engineers from around the world to get involved in using the LTPP database, and thereby contribute to a better understanding of pavement performance.

-The theme for the 2015–2016 T&DI/ASCE-LTPP International Data Analysis Contest is: Select or Develop a Key Performance Indicator Using LTPP InfoPave™ to Evaluate a Question or Concern for Your Region or State.
-This year’s contest also includes a challenge topic: Develop Threshold Triggers for Maintenance and Rehabilitation Treatments Using the LTPP Data.
-Submissions are due by June 1, 2016.
-Winners will be recognized at the 96th Transportation Research Board Annual Meeting in Washington, DC, in January 2017.
+The theme for the 2016–2017 T&DI/ASCE-LTPP International Data Analysis Contest is: Using the Data From LTPP InfoPave™, Analyze/Evaluate Performance Measures Over Time Against Maintenance and Repair Strategies.
+This year’s contest also includes a challenge topic: Using the LTPP Data (e.g., Distress, Deflection, etc.), Determine Which Data Has the Largest Impact for Estimating Performance for Better Management of the Highway System.
+Submissions are due by June 1, 2017.
+Winners will be recognized at the 97h Transportation Research Board Annual Meeting in Washington, DC, January 7, 2018.

 We look forward to your participation in this year’s contest.
 For more information, contact Deborah Walker at 202–493–3068 or email@example.com.